 Video available on YouTube.
-Created by Spot Devices for details about how the new HAWK signals work and what pedestrians and motorists should know.
+Created by DDOT for details about how the new HAWK signals work and what pedestrians and motorists should know.

 Installed at mid-block crosswalks, the Pedestrian Hybrid Beacon System (PHB), formerly known as the HAWK, remains dark until a pedestrian presses a pushbutton to activate the system.
 When activated, the system flashes a sequence of amber warning beacons followed by red "stop" beacons, providing motorists with an unmistakable message to stop.